This is the best homemade, from-scratch black bean soup with ham recipe! It is even better than anything you’ll have at a restaurant!

 - When cooking the beans, the ham steak will darken to the color of the beans.
 This is normal, so don’t freak out!

-- The baking soda added to the beans helps keep their black color without them turning purple or grey.
+- The baking soda added to the beans helps keep their black color without turning purple or grey.

-Restaurant-Style Black Bean Soup Recipe
+Black Bean & Ham Soup Recipe FAQs

 Ingredients